 Temperature, rigidity, and density of the material are dependent factors for the speed of sound.
 It travels faster in warmer, less compressible, less dense materials (9).

 How sound waves travel and what they can do are some intriguing questions that excite young minds.
 To satiate their intuitiveness, share informative sound waves facts for kids with your children.
-These facts inform your child about sound waves, their different types, and much more that keeps your child entertained and engaged.
+They are a part of science facts for kids that inform them about sound waves, their different types, and much more that keeps your child entertained and engaged.
 Besides, it will help your child understand sound waves, which will help them in their academics.
 So, use these facts to make a trivia or arrange a quick quiz that will help you and your child have some fun learning time together.

 Infographic: Interesting Facts About Sound Waves